A Root Canal Is Virtually Painless, Prevents Tooth Loss, and Protects Your Oral Health.

 All tissue is removed from the pulp chamber and root canals.

-The inside of the tooth is sterilized and filled with a rubber-like substance.
+The inside of the tooth is disinfected and filled with a rubber-like substance.

 The tooth is sealed.